kool-engine/kool/README.md

 ## What's Next?

-The new render pipeline still lacks a lot of features the old OpenGL-only one already included; hence first step should be to get these working again:
+I have a few features on my wishlist, which I may (or may not) implement in the future (in no particular order):
+- Screen-space reflections
+- Loading of glTF models
 - Shadow mapping for point lights
 - A vertex shader node for skeletal animations

-There are also a few new features on my wish list:
-- New rendering backend for WebGPU (should actually be quite simple)
+- Rendering backend for WebGPU

-- Loading of glTF models
-- Screen-space reflections
-- Optional deferred rendering
+Apart from that there are about one million things I could (and maybe will) optimize further (especially in the Vulkan code)